Bitcoin Loans: Your Guide

-Bitcoin loans are crypto-backed loans where Bitcoin is either lent or borrowed.
-Borrowers may put down fiat or other cryptocurrencies to get a Bitcoin loan, while lenders may earn interest back in BTC or other currencies of their choice.
+Bitcoin loans are crypto-backed loans where bitcoin is either lent or borrowed.
+Borrowers may put down fiat or other cryptocurrencies to get a Bitcoin loan, while lenders may earn interest in BTC or other currencies of their choice.

 Even though there are now many crypto lending platforms that mediate between lenders and borrowers, Bitcoin lending likely started as peer-to-peer transactions between two parties.

-It has since grown into a full-fledged industry valued at over $10 billion, along with other cryptocurrency loans!
+Since then, it and other cryptocurrency loans have grown into a real business worth more than $10 billion.
 It's safe to say that Bitcoin lending will remain a hot topic for years to come.